astronomer/docs/astro/install-aws.md

 ## Access Astro

-1. Go to https://cloud.astronomer.io/ and create an Astronomer account.
+1. Optional.
+If you haven't created an Astronomer account, go to https://cloud.astronomer.io/ and create an account.

-2. Go to `https://cloud.astronomer.io`, enter your email address, and then click **Continue**.
+2. Go to https://cloud.astronomer.io, enter your email address, and then click **Continue**.

 3. Select one of the following options to access the Cloud UI: